jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 3. _Your system **should not be broken** for more than a few minutes at a time_.
 I would even go farther and assert that ideally, it shouldn't be broken at all.
 Sometimes, however, having your program in a broken state for a few minutes can expedite the work.
 I would advise you to be careful in doing this: the longer the code stays broken, the longer it takes to get useful feedback from it.
 It's usually better to revert your changes and try again before you make things worse.

-Keeping with the discipline of refactoring as described above can lead you to Test and (Commit or Revert), an alternative flow to TDD [introduced a few years ago by Kent Beck](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864).
-I'll look at the in detail in a future article.
+Keeping with the discipline of refactoring as described above can lead you to Test and (Commit or Revert).
+TCR is a workflow [introduced a few years ago by Kent Beck](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864).
+I'll take a more detailed look at this alternative workflow relative to TDD in a future article.

 ### Mapping out where we want to go

 Before I start refactoring, I like to have a good idea of the direction I'm going.
-Just as when I go on a road trip, I don't just start driving in a random direction.
-I know what major highways I'm taking, have an idea of what kind of road and weather conditions I'll have to deal with, and a good idea of how long it's going to take.
-This helps me plan things like where I should stop for gas, food, and rest/relief.
+Just as when going on a road trip, I don't just start driving in any random direction.
+I have an idea of what major highways I'll be taking, what kind of road and weather conditions I'll be dealing with, and approximately how long it's going to take to get there.
+This helps me plan things like where I to stop for gas, food, and rest/relief.

-Likewise, before embarking on a non-trivial refactoring, I like to have a good idea of where I want to end up with the code.
+Likewise, before embarking on a non-trivial refactoring, I like to have a general idea of where I'd like the code to end up.
 I'll typically do this by outlining the story in the code.
-When I'm TDD-ing, I'll write this outline in the form of tests.
-In the case of this AoC solution code, I used some comments to map out a plan:
+When I'm doing TDD, I'll usually use tests for outlining ideas.
+In the case of this AoC solution code, I just used comments to map out a plan:

 ```kotlin
 // try to make the code tell its story more fluently, like this